tamius-han/gimp-outline/README.md

 # gimp-outline

 Outlining script for GIMP.
-This script is strongly inspired by a similar plugin by Pete Nu ([link](http://pete.nu/software/gimp-outliner/)).
-Unfortunately — while a great and useful tool that I've used extensively in the past — Pete's script has a few limitations:
+Inspired by a similar plugin by Pete Nu ([link](http://pete.nu/software/gimp-outliner/)).

+Pete's script has a few limitations that annoy me:

 * it's been written before layer groups were even a thing in GIMP.
 As such, its handling of layers inside a layer group is less than ideal: instead of outline appearing under the layer, the new layer is inserted at the top of the layer list, covering all other layers
 * The script doesn't clean nicely after itself (selection remains active)

-And especially the first one has slowly started to annoy me to the point I decided to write my own script.
-Because I'm writing the code this time around, I'm also in a position where I can insert any functionality I want.
-Without further ado:
+I also needed some extra features (automation) for a side project of mine.

 ## Features

+Not all of this works.
+I accept PRs.

 * Make an outline of a single layer.
 You can define outline color, thickness and feather.
 * Make an outline of every layer inside a layer group.
 Recursively, too.